 Secondly, I noticed that floLIVE, unlike many of the companies in this specific field of global connectivity and networking solutions for IoT, owns the entire stack of technology that is required to build a solution from A to Z. This is very important.
 We talk about the market and we talk about technology but to really be able to serve customers in a valuable way you need to control the technology stack. floLIVE has all the pieces in place to do this.

 The third thing comes down to the company culture and passion.
 I came across a set of founders who truly understand the market and have a great vision and are great people to work with.

 RD-W: So, what exactly does floLIVE offer?

 NS: From a customer perspective, we see a lot of manufacturers that would like to move up the value chain and keep in touch with their devices throughout the product lifecycle.

-What we offer is a global, cloud-based and software driven connectivity and networking solution for IoT that allows such manufacturers to connect their devices anywhere in the world reliably and manage them simply using a set of representational state transfer (REST) application programme interfaces (APIs) or a simple graphical user interface (GUI).
-Our technology allows us to support any cellular technology from 3G, and LTE, to narrowband IoT (NB-IoT), LTE-M and 5G.
+What we offer is a global, cloud-based and software-driven connectivity and networking solution for IoT that allows such manufacturers to connect their devices anywhere in the world reliably and manage them simply using a set of REST APIs or a simple graphical user interface (GUI).
+Our technology allows us to support any cellular technology from 3G and LTE, to NB-IoT, LTE-M and 5G.

 Our unique architecture is achieved by deploying a set of core networks developed from the ground up in various regions worldwide.
 We then interconnect all of these networks into a global powerful IoT platform.
 We implement our cloud-based, core mobile network in different regions of the world and we partner with local connectivity providers – local mobile network operators (MNOs).
 We buy the local connectivity from them and then offer our customers the connectivity with one single API, one single interface, one single bill worldwide plus all the facilities to make that work– provisioning, activation and others.
 We reduce all that complexity down into real simplicity.